10up/classifai/README.md

 Check out the [ClassifAI docs](https://10up.github.io/classifai/advanced-docs/wp-cli) for instructions on how to use the WP CLI commands.

+## Frequently Asked Questions

+For a full list of frequently asked questions, please refer to the [ClassifAI documentation site](https://10up.github.io/classifai/get-started/faq).

+### Where do I report security bugs found in this plugin?

+Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/f298c330-8d56-4af5-8a69-736281841ce1).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Building and Running Documentation Site

 The ClassifAI documentation site is built using [WP Hooks Documentor](https://github.com/10up/wp-hooks-documentor).
 Follow these steps to build and run the documentation site locally: